A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Semi-structured Data

 \subsubsection{Graph Data}

 \paragraph{Validity.} Validity represents the proportion of generated graphs that comply with specific task rules or logical constraints.
 This metric reflects whether the output of the model is effective in a topological or physical sense.
-We measure the fraction of generated graphs that satisfy task specific rule-based constraints: